UnbuiltAlmond8/DosndysWorld/README.md

 Some parts of the script are directory dependent, so you have to run `python game.py` from `./dosndys`.

 For the best experience, ANSI color support is highly recommended.
-If your terminal does not support this feature, either 1) remove the ANSI-based `to_print` replacements in the code and change the skill check characters to simple ASCII or 2) use a different terminal with such support enabled.
+If your terminal does not support this feature, either 1) remove the ANSI-based `to_print` replacements in the unminified code and change the skill check characters to simple ASCII or 2) use a different terminal with such support enabled.

 ## Debug mode (advanced)